SWAT standoff ends after suspect's home burns down in massive fire

 The incident started at about 3:15 p.m. when authorities tried to serve a search warrant at the 1500 block of Fairwood Way, according to the San Bernardino County Sheriff's Department.
 When law enforcement approached the home, a suspect fired at deputies.

 Deputies said that law enforcement tried to enter the building after deploying tear gas.
-They exchanged fire with the suspect again and claimed that the suspect was setting off explosives inside the home.
+They exchanged fire with the suspect again and claimed that he set off explosives inside the home.

+The Upland Police Department, which assisted deputies, said the suspect walked out of the burning home.
+Authorities shot him.

 for more features.